ap

 Skip to content

-Nuggets-Timberwolves Game 3: Aaron Gordon downgraded to questionable with calf injury
+Nuggets-Timberwolves Game 3: Aaron Gordon out with calf injury

 Gordon said his body felt “older” after the Nuggets lost Game 2 to Minnesota on Monday night.

-Aaron Gordon (32) of the Denver Nuggets writhes in pain after taking a bump during the fourth quarter of the Nuggets’ 116-105 win over the Minnesota Timberwolves at Ball Arena in Denver on Saturday, April 18, 2026.
-The Nuggets took a 1-0 lead in their best-of-seven series.
+Aaron Gordon (32) of the Denver Nuggets reacts to being called for a foul during the second quarter against the Minnesota Timberwolves at Ball Arena in Denver on Monday, April 20, 2026.
 (Photo by AAron Ontiveroz/The Denver Post)

-Aaron Gordon (32) of the Denver Nuggets writhes in pain after taking a bump during the fourth quarter of the Nuggets’ 116-105 win over the Minnesota Timberwolves at Ball Arena in Denver on Saturday, April 18, 2026.
-The Nuggets took a 1-0 lead in their best-of-seven series.
+Aaron Gordon (32) of the Denver Nuggets reacts to being called for a foul during the second quarter against the Minnesota Timberwolves at Ball Arena in Denver on Monday, April 20, 2026.
 (Photo by AAron Ontiveroz/The Denver Post)

 A head shot of Colorado Avalanche hockey beat reporter Bennett Durando on October 17, 2022 in Denver, Colorado.
 (Photo by Helen H. Richardson/The Denver Post)